 However, Mr. Peter’s objective had never been to own his own business, so 2015 found him in the classroom at R-MA Middle School.
 “I have worked with middle school aged athletes a lot,” he commented.
 “I really enjoy this age.
 It’s a wonderful time to help them develop as people.
 It’s a time when they’re making big decisions as to who they’re going to be.
 I just want to have a good impact on them as kids.”

 With the middle school age group, Mr. Peter has found that students enjoy going off on tangents, but he has an easy solution for handling that.
 “We do history wherever we go.
 If we’re in a different place, it’s still history.
 Who, where, why, when, how…the same question apply wherever we are.
 History is our thing, where we go is our venue, and we just match it with energy.”

 Mr. Peter holds State, Regional, and National Advanced Goal Keeping Diplomas, as well as a National Diploma from the National Soccer Coaches Association of America (NSCAA), and a Virginia State “E” and “F” license in coaching soccer.
 When he’s not telling stories to inspire a love of history or on the soccer field coaching, he might be surfing, fishing, hiking, biking, or spending time with his wife Katherine Debord-Peter and their young daughter.

 - Classes: Geography, Civics, U.S. History, World History, Physical Education

-- R-MA Mentor and Assistant Coach of Middle School Boys' Soccer
+- R-MA Mentor, Head Coach Middle School Boys' Soccer